 In February 1848 he was once again before the Bench for breaches of the Licensing Act.
 Richard Peach was running a billiards table at The Hotel at this time and several people were gathered in the billiards room when constables Rushton and Bradbury approached.
 Tuck was fined 40/- for allowing liquor to be served after 9p.m. when the constables observed him serve Alfred Mango a brandy; and 40/- for a breach on yet another night for allowing ginger beer to be consumed after nine o'clock.

-applied for and was refused a publican's license in June 1848.
+applied for and was refused a publican's licence in June 1848.

-The license was obtained by William Drew and in July Mr. Drew announced he was taking over the Hotel.
+The licence was obtained by William Drew and in July Mr. Drew announced he was taking over the Hotel.

 William Drew's application for a licence was refused in April and he left the Inn in June 1849 as he had 'decided to retire from business.'
 He sold his household furniture including cane seated chairs, cedar chairs, telescope table, sofas, chiffoniers, pictures, mirrors, bedsteads, mattresses, candlesticks, silver cutlery, kitchen utensils a beer engine, rum, brandy, lamps and bar tables.

-Thomas Thomas was granted a publican's license for the Commercial in May 1849.
+Thomas Thomas was granted a publican's licence for the Commercial in May 1849.

 George Henry Nettleton

-George Henry Nettleton was granted the license in April 1854 and transferred the license to John Smith in December 1854.
+George Henry Nettleton was granted the licence in April 1854 and transferred the licence to John Smith in December 1854.

 John Warne Tucke

-John Warne Tucke was granted the license in 1859.
+John Warne Tucke was granted the licence in 1859.